backstage-technical-services/website/contributing.md

 Slack is also the place where you can request access to the other tools we use.

-To request an invite to our Slack workspace simply drop a quick message to [Ben](mailto:ben@bnjns.uk)
+To request an invite to our Slack workspace simply drop a quick message to [Ben](mailto:ben@bnjns.uk).

 #### Channels
 Slack makes use of channels to group conversations with a similar subject.
 By default, new members are only added to the `#general` channel, but you can add yourself to a channel by clicking on `Channels` in the left pane to see the full list.
 Alternatively, you can ask a Workspace Admin to add to you it.
 No channels are off limits to anyone (although some are there for Apps to post to so it doesn't make much sense to post there yourself!).